-West Palm Beach DUI Lawyer
+West Palm Beach DUI Attorney

 DUI charges are not to be taken lightly.
 While some incidents may carry minor consequences, others will have severe penalties that will influence the rest of your life.
 So, if you have been charged with a DUI, it is in your best interest to seek legal representation immediately.
 DUI attorney Nellie L. King takes each of her clients’ cases personally, and she will frame a strong defense around the specific facts of your case to work towards as minimal a penalty as possible.